Have a request? Something unexpected happening?

 Current Flow when a Git branch is deleted (e.g., after a merge), it still appears in Tokens Studio until the plugin is closed and reopened.
 This behavior affects the usability of all syncing providers that use branching, including GitHub, GitLab, Azure DevOps (ADO), and Bitbucket.
 User Feedback It would be helpful to have a β€œRefresh” button or an automatic refresh feature in Tokens Studio that updates the Git branch status without requiring a restart.
 This feature would detect changes in branch availability (e.g., deletions or updates) across all supported syncing providers, ensuring the interface accurately reflects the current state of the repository.
 This enhancement would streamline workflows and reduce the need for repetitive manual actions.

-Nuthan (Tokens Studio) 2 months ago
+Nuthan (Tokens Studio) About 1 year ago

 Exporting to Figma causes all Figma variables to be republished